 A slip tip syringe is also very commonly used and allows the user to merely push the needle hub onto the syringe.
 A catheter slip tip is used mostly used with medical tubing like catheters or feeding tubes.

-Eccentric tips are used when you need to inject a medication parallel to the skin of the patient.
+Use eccentric tips when you need to inject a medication parallel to the skin of the patient.
 It is also used when you want to inject into a vein on the surface, without the needle penetrating through both walls of the veins.

-Similarly, fine gauge needles are used to ensure less pain for the patient, while thicker gauges are meant for longer needles, and are used for thick skinned individuals.
-The viscosity of the medication is another consideration in needle gauge selection.
-The thicker the viscosity, the lower the gauge number.
-Gauge numbers are arranged so that the highest number represents smaller needle width while the lowest numbers represent the largest width.
+Fine gauge needles offer less pain for the patient, while thicker gauges accommodate thick skin and higher viscosity medication.
+The thicker the viscosity, select a lower gauge number.
+Gauge numbers are arranged so that the highest number represents a smaller needle width while the lowest numbers represent the largest width.
 High viscosity medications would therefore use a wider width needle or a needle with a low gauge number.